dawiedotcom/CRESHMap/CRESHMap/pages/howto.md

 ## Alcohol and tobacco availability

-We collated alcohol and tobacco outlet location data as part of an earlier project funded by the [Scottish Collaboration for Public Health Research and Policy](http://www.scphrp.ac.uk/) (SCPHRP); find out more about this work [here](http://cresh.org.uk/2014/11/05/an-environment-where-young-people-choose-not-to-smoke-is-not-one-where-tobacco-products-are-sold-on-every-street-corner/)), as well as more recently through an ESRC Funded Project.

-Specifically, we obtained the locations of all outlets in Scotland licensed to sell alcohol for consumption: on the premises (on-sales)[^1], off the premises (off-sales), and both (on-sales retailers combined with off-sales) from each local licensing board at the start of 2012 and 2016, as well as from the Police Scotland InnKeepers Database at the commencement of 2020.
+We obtained the locations of all outlets in Scotland licensed to sell alcohol for consumption: on the premises (on-sales)[^1], off the premises (off-sales), and both (on-sales retailers combined with off-sales) from each local licensing board at the start of 2012 and 2016, as well as from the Police Scotland InnKeepers Database at the commencement of 2020.
 We also attained the locations of all active premises indexed in the Register of Tobacco and Nicotine Vapour Product Retailers at the start of 2012, 2016, and 2020.

 [^1]: The ‘On-sales only’ category includes any retailers that concurrently retail alcohol for consumption off-site.